rmzs0711/gsoc2022-proposal-haskell/README.md

 ## **Abstract** ##

 ***
-This project intended to implement a semantic highlight feature.
+This project intended to implement a semantic highlight and a change annotation features

-Motivation issue:
+Semantic highlight motivation issue:

 * [#1654](https://github.com/haskell/haskell-language-server/issues/1654)